View All

 Grid Computing

 With the help of a number of computers all linked together on a network, grid computing aims to process a massive volume of data by pooling in all the available computing power from all the computers on the network.
-If you employ grid computing to solve a problem, grid computing would instruct all the available processing units currently on the grid to work on the same issue, thus reducing the amount of time taken to solve the problem simultaneously.
+If you employ grid computing to solve a problem, it would instruct all the available processing units currently on the grid to work on the same issue, thus reducing the amount of time taken to solve the problem simultaneously.

 Essentially, the definition of grid computing would be that it is a massive network of computers all connected with each other, all working in harmony to solve a common problem.
-The solution to the problem is found out by dividing the problems into smaller units known as grids.
-Grid computing follows a distributed architecture meaning the tasks given to any computer over the grid are managed and given meticulously to avoid any clashes and minimize the overall time is taken (there is no time dependency).
+The solution to the problem is found out by dividing the problem into smaller units known as grids.
+Grid computing follows a distributed architecture, meaning the tasks given to any computer over the grid are managed and given meticulously to avoid any clashes and minimize the overall time is taken (there is no time dependency).

 Cloud Computing